Last Updated: June 9th, 2022 by Kristen Douglas

 Clemente Bridge and the Cultural District with Many Parking Choices – via Flickr user Brian

-According to the Pittsburgh parking authority, their meters are only in effect until 6 pm, so after that you are home free.
-You shouldn't have any problem driving around within a couple blocks of the bridge and finding a spot if you are arriving before 6 o'clock.
+According to the Pittsburgh parking authority, their meters are only in effect until 6 pm, so after that, you are home free.
+You shouldn’t have any problem driving around within a couple of blocks of the bridge and finding a spot if you are arriving before 6 o’clock.

 If you’re coming from the north, you almost certainly want to park on the North Shore.
 This will allow you to get in and out of the city as quickly as possible.
 There are a number of parking garages or lots with easy access to the stadium for varying prices, though they are slightly more expensive.
 But it’s worth paying more to avoid the hassle of traffic – again, only if you are coming and going north.

 The cheapest parking option on the North Shore can be found at the Carnegie Science Center’s North Lot.
 Parking costs just over $10 for all Pirates games.
 The lot is over a half a mile from the stadium, but you can catch a free ride to the stadium on the “T” light rail system.